-Start by talking to the trader or professional, either face-to-face, over the telephone, or write to them (for simple, effective letters of complaint see Letters That Get Results).
+Start by talking to the trader or professional, either face-to-face, over the telephone, or write to them (for simple, effective letters of complaint see Resolving problems).

 If in person, begin by talking with the counter assistant.
 Many traders now have a policy of accepting complaints without debate, so you may get satisfaction immediately.
 If not, ask to speak to someone in charge - you want to complain to the person who has the authority to put things right.

 Make sure you: